 The answer is not an easy one.
 There have been studies on various anti-depressants and how they affect breast milk, and it turns out that certain medications are believed to be safe to use while you nurse.

 There are justifiable reasons to avoid taking medication while you continue to breastfeed.
-If you cannot live with the possibility that any amount of the drug could pass to your infant, or your doctor feels that your symptoms can be managed without medication, you may decide to control your PPD with good self care, while you continue to nurse.
+If you cannot live with the possibility that any amount of the drug could pass to your infant, or your doctor feels that your symptoms can be managed without medication, you may decide to control your PPD with proper self-care, while you continue to nurse.

 One option is to combine natural remedies that could bring some relief with appropriate lifestyle changes.